Home Real Estate Florida Tenant Rights

 5) Operating all electrical, plumbing, sanitary, heating, air-conditioning and other equipment in a reasonable manner

-Entering the Premises
+Entering The Premises

 Landlords and tenants both have rights concerning the entrance into the unit.
 A landlord may enter the premises under the following conditions: